Hiring for Inclusion, Retention, and Engagement

 • Talks and interviews provide important evidence for making your decision, but details can fade very fast.
 It is a good practice to fill out candidate evaluation tools immediately after each interview with the candidate.

 • Consider having a short meeting immediately after each interview and use a shareable document where all the committee members can enter their comments.
 This will help the committee gather and digest feedback throughout the process and can be used to enrich and inform deliberations.
-[We provide an example in the resources listed at the end of this page.]
+[We provide an example in the resources listed at the end of this section.]

 Choosing Finalists